fpereiro/proof/notes.md

    - If the D is followed by one or more A's, it's a configuration.
 The configuration number is the number of A's.
    - If the D is *not* followed by any A's, it's a symbol.
 The D in this case is followed by zero or more C's.
 D by itself is a blank, DC is a 0, DCC is a 1, and more C's indicate other symbols."

+This is a critical point: from a normal machine that writes results on F squares and scratchpad in the E squares, to a machine that simulates another machine by writing the output of the simple machine on F squares, and uses the E squares for its own scratchpad.
+This means that the output of M' is M. This makes perfect sense.

 - TU: "It is not difficult to see that if M can be constructed, then so can M'.
 The manner of operation of M' could be made to depend on having the rules of operation (i.e., the S.D) of M written somewhere within itself (i.e. within M'); each step could be carried out by referring to these rules."

 - PE: "This idea of M' having the Standard Description of M "written somewhere within itself" is an entirely new concept.
 Where is it written?
 How is it accessed?
 Turing is pursuing this M' machine in a way that's distracting from his goal, although it does seem reasonable that M' could be constructed."